 Citizens do not surrender their 1st Amendment rights by accepting public employment.
 Lane v.
 Franks, 573 U.S. 228, 231 (2014).
 Public employees do not relinquish 1st Amendment Rights to comment on matters of public interest by virtue of government employment.
 Connick v.
 Meyers, 461 U.S. 138, 140 (1983).
 It is well settled that hiring, firing, or transferring government employees based on political motivation violates the 1st Amendment, with certain exceptions for policymaking positions and for employees having confidential relationships with a superior.
 Hall v.
 Babb, 389 F.3d 758, 762 (7th Cir.
 2004).
 The 1st Amendment protections are applied to local governments by incorporation of the 14th Amendment.

 Certain U.S. Supreme Court decisions have limited the application of the 1st Amendment protections for public employees.
-Supreme Court decisions on the 1st Amendment Protections generally protect public employee’s speech on matters of public concern.
+Supreme Court decisions on the 1st Amendment Protections generally protect public employees’ speech on matters of public concern.
 See Garcetti v.
 Ceballos, 547 U.S. 410, 417 (2006) (1st Amendment protects a public employee’s right, in certain circumstances, to speak as a citizen addressing matters of public concern).
-Whether a public employee’s speech is on a matter of public concern is a question of law for the court to resolve.
+Whether a public employee’s speech is a matter of public concern is a question of law for the court to resolve.

 The Supreme Court held in Garcetti, 461 U.S. at 421, that a public employee who makes a statement pursuant to his/her official duties is not protected by the 1st Amendment, because the public employee is not speaking as a citizen for 1st Amendment purposes, and the Constitution does not insulate their communications from employer discipline.
-If a public employee’s statement is not made pursuant to his/her official duties, the speech could be protected if the public employee’s speech was on a matter of public concern and his/her interest in the speech outweighs the public employer’s interest in promoting the the efficiency of its public services.
-The issue of whether a public employee engaged in 1st Amendment protected activity is a question of law for the court to resolve.
-If the court determines that a public employee engaged in 1st Amendment protected activity, the public employee must generally prove the following elements:
+If a public employee’s statement is not made pursuant to his/her official duties, the speech could be protected if the public employee’s speech was on a matter of public concern and his/her interest in the speech outweighs the public employer’s interest in promoting the efficiency of its public services.
+The issue of whether a public employee engaged in 1st Amendment-protected activity is a question of law for the court to resolve.
+If the court determines that a public employee engaged in 1st Amendment-protected activity, the public employee must generally prove the following elements:

 - The defendant intentionally took adverse action against the plaintiff for example, fired the plaintiff.